armanruet/armanruet/README.md

 💬 **News & Travel**:

+- **Sep 2021**: My PhD Proposal has been accepted for funding from FNR - Luxembourg National Research Fund.

+- **Sep 2021**: 1st CET done.

 - **Sep 2020**: Joined SnT, University of Luxembourg as a Doctoral Researcher.

 - **Feb 2020**: Completed ME in Information and Communication Engineering from Inha University, Republic of Korea.